 In evaluating goodwill for impairment, we first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value (including goodwill).
 If we conclude that it is not more likely than not that the fair value of a reporting unit is less than its carrying value, then no further testing is required.
 However, if we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying value, then the two-step goodwill impairment test is performed to identify a potential goodwill impairment and measure the amount of impairment to be recognized, if any.
-The two-step impairment test involves estimating the fair value of all assets and liabilities of the reporting unit, including the implied fair value of goodwill, through either estimated discounted future cash flows or market-based methodologies.
+The first step requires comparing the fair value of the reporting unit to its net book value, including goodwill.
+A potential impairment exists if the fair value of the reporting unit is lower than its net book value.
+The second step of the process, which is performed only if a potential impairment exists, involves determining the difference between the fair value of the reporting unit's net assets other than goodwill and the fair value of the reporting unit.
+If this difference is less than the net book value of goodwill, an impairment exists and is recorded.